-australiansuper.com/about-us How we work >> Policies and disclosures

-Princ Principle 4: Safeguard financial integrity 4.1 The Board of a profit-to-member superannuation fund must ensure the financial integrity of both the fund and the trustee entity.
+Requirement Compliance level Explanation and evidence (copy in links and/or supply documents) Changes made in FY22 Planned improvement activities Prin ciple 3: Act ethically and responsibly 3.1 A profit-to-member superannuation fund must have a code of conduct for its Board, senior management and employees.
+This code, or a summary of it, must be disclosed.
+Full The Fund has a Code of Conduct Framework for colleagues (including senior management) and Directors which articulates the standards of behaviour expected of them.
+The Code of Conduct aligns with the Fund's statement of values (Excellent Outcomes, Integrity, Generosity of Spirit and Energy) which are centred around our key focus of members first.
+A summary of the Code of Conduct is available on the Fund's website.
+The Fund's Culture and Conduct Framework includes principles to make informed and ethical decisions and takes into account members' best financial interests.
+Refer to: australiansuper.com/about-us >> How we work >> Policies and disclosures Prin ciple 4: Safeguard financial integrity 4.1 The Board of a profit-to-member superannuation fund must ensure the financial integrity of both the fund and the trustee entity.
 Full The Board is responsible for the preparation and fair presentation of the annual audited financial reports in accordance with statutory requirements.
 Their responsibility includes establishing and maintaining internal controls relevant to the preparation of the financial reports that are free from material misstatement, whether due to fraud or error, and making accounting estimates that are reasonable.
-The Board's Finance and Audit Committee is responsible for the general oversight of the budgetary requirements of the Fund (and the Trustee entity) including the review of the annual budget and forecasting processes to ensure it is appropriate having regard to the annual business plan, strategic plan and other relevant financial objectives and having regard to SPS 515 - Strategic Planning and Member Outcomes.
-The Finance and Audit Committee is also responsible to the Board for the general oversight of policies and procedures relating to financial management, financial reporting, accounting, audit and taxation.
+The Board's Finance and Audit Committee is responsible for the general oversight of the budgetary requirements of the Fund (and the Trustee entity) including the review of the budget and forecasting processes to ensure it is appropriate having regard to the business plan, strategic plan and other relevant financial objectives and having regard to SPS 515 - Strategic Planning and Member Outcomes.
+The Finance and Audit Committee is also responsible to the Board for the general oversight of policies and procedures relating to financial management, financial reporting, accounting, valuation, audit and taxation.
 Financial reports for both the Trustee and the Fund are subject to external audit.
-This is reflected in the Committees Terms of Reference.
+This is reflected in the Finance and Audit Committee's Terms of Reference.
 The Board appoints an external auditor to undertake an annual independent audit on the Fund's (and the Trustee's) financial reports and statutory compliance requirements.
-Refer to the Fund's website for audited financial statements: australiansuper.com/about-us >> Reports >> Financial statements
+Refer to the Fund's website for audited financial statements. australiansuper.com/about-us >> Reports >> Financial Statements 4.2 A profit-to-member superannuation Full fund must ensure due process in all The Fund's annual financial report provides details on how related party transactions are managed in general and more specifically provides details about related party transactions for the reporting period. transactions and ensure that any related party transactions are conducted under • AustralianSuper has a Related Party Policy which outlines governance processes to be addressed when contracting with a related party (as defined in the Policy) for the provision of goods or services. market conditions with full transparency and disclosure.
+In accordance with Annual Member Meeting (AMM) notice requirements, information of payments made to related parties will be provided as prescribed by law (in the Notice of 2022 AMM given to members).
+Refer to: australiansuper.com/about-us >> Reports >> Financial Statements